isAdamBailey/portfolio-3/source/_posts/scroll-to-top-button-vue.md

 ## Scroll Click Event
 Now, we need to make the button actually scroll to the top when you click it!

-Add this method to trhe `methods` section of your script.
+Add this function to your script.
 It smoothly rolls the screen back up to `window.scrollY = 0`, which would also make your button disappear.
 ```javascript
 scrollToTop() {